prem-k-r/WhatsAppCleaner/README.md

   </a>
 </p>

-## Why build this project?
+## Why?

-If you are like me and my fellow 3 billion people, you use WhatsApp!
+Hi, I have been developing open-source native Android products for a while now.
+So, if you are like me and my fellow 3 billion people, you use WhatsApp!
+Have you ever wondered how much of your storage WhatsApp takes?
 Well, maybe you are a user who cleans WhatsApp files regularly from storage.
-WhatsAppCleaner is an easier way to do this.
+WhatsApp Cleaner is an easier way to do this.
 I had the need to for such an application, but I couldn't find any *actually working* ones on the Play Store or F-Droid -- mostly limited due to Android's varying permission requirements.
 And I decided to build one! :)

 <!--
 ## Contribute to the project